oroce/node-os-uptime/README.md

 Get operating system's uptime as a date.

+For each platform a different command is used to retrieve the uptime as a date.
+The commands are as follows:

+* linux - `uptime -s`
-It depends on `uptime -s` on linux and `sysctl -n kern.boottime` on darwin
+* darwin - `sysctl -n kern.boottime`
+* win32 - `net statistics workstation`

 ---